 We are excited to learn that graffiti in a Suffolk church has recently been identified as the work of the poet and priest, John Lydgate (1370?–1451?).

-Trinity College Library holds a number of manuscripts containing texts by Lydgate including his Book of Troy (O.5.2) and one of the oldest copies of The Siege of Thebes (R.4.20), as well as collections of ballads and poems.
+Trinity College Library holds a number of manuscripts containing texts by Lydgate including his Troy Book or Siege of Troy (O.5.2) and one of the oldest copies of The Siege of Thebes (R.4.20), as well as collections of ballads and poems.

-The Book of Troy was commissioned by the Prince Hal.
+The Troy Book was commissioned by the Prince Hal.
 By the time the translation was complete eight years later he had been crowned Henry V. Manuscript O.5.2 includes an illustration of an enthroned King being presented with a book by a monk.

-Similar illustrations can be found in other copies of the Book of Troy including one at the John Rylands University Library where the monk is identified as Lydgate himself.
+Similar illustrations can be found in other copies of the Troy Book including one at the John Rylands University Library where the monk is identified as Lydgate himself.

 Manuscript R.3.19 is a collection of Lydgate’s poems and contains, on ff.157v-159r, reference to the mythological animals Bicorne and Chichevache.
 The Chichevache originated in French folklore and was a beast usually depicted as a hungry-looking cow which fed on faithful wives and was always lean.
 It was referred to in the Clerk’s Tale by Chaucer:

 “O noble wives, full of great prudence,

 Nor let any clerk have cause or eagerness